-The brake fluid resevoir is situated behind the cab next to the engine coolant header tank.
-Top up with 'Universal' brake fluid to between the 'max' and 'min' marks on the reservoir.
+The brake fluid resevoir is situated under the near side engine cover Top up with 'Universal' brake fluid to between the 'max' and 'min' marks on the reservoir.
 The linkage from the brake pedal to the master cylinder should be lubricated regularly.